lucasmllr/exCLIP/README.md

 interactions = explainer.explain(txt_inpt, img_inpt)
 ```

+This example is also inclued in `minimal_example_openai.py` and `minimap_example_open_clip.py` contains an equivalent for an OpenClip model.

-This code is also included in `minimal_example.py`.
-The `demo.ipynb` notebook includes more details and also shows how to visualize the resulting explanations.
+The `demo.ipynb` notebook also shows how to visualize the resulting explanations for different token ranges in the caption.